Bicycle Safety Tips for Kids and Adults

-It’s summertime in the Midwest which means plenty of us are riding bikes with our kids.
+Summertime in the Midwest means plenty of us will be riding bikes with our kids.
 Before using a bicycle, make sure it is ready to ride.
 You should always inspect your bike to make sure all parts are secure and working properly in order to keep you and your children safe.
 In this blog post, we will discuss tips on how to ride safely this summer.

 - Wear a Properly Fitted Bicycle Helmet.
 If you protect your brain, it could save your life.

 - See and Be Seen.
 Whether daytime, dawn, dusk, foul weather, or at night, you need to be seen by others.
 Wearing white has not been shown to make you more visible.
 Rather, always wear neon, fluorescent, or other bright colors when riding day or night.
 Also wear something that reflects light, such as reflective tape or markings, or flashing lights.
 Remember, just because you can see a driver doesn’t mean the driver can see you.

 - Adjust Your Bicycle to Fit.
 Stand over your bicycle.
 There should be 1 to 2 inches between you and the top tube (bar) if using a road bike and 3 to 4 inches if a mountain bicycle.
 The seat should be level front to back.
 The seat height should be adjusted to allow a slight bend at the knee when the leg is fully extended.
 The handlebar height should be at the same level with the seat.